Qazeer/InfoSec-Notes/L7/1-Methodology.md

 ### Ports and services scan

-`masscan`'s ports scan speed can be combined with `nmap`services detection probes to faslty conduct a large network scan.
+`masscan`'s ports scan speed can be combined with `nmap`'s services detection probes to rapidly conduct a large network scan.

 ###### Ports scan